GetLevvel/katacoda-scenarios/rhoar-spring-boot/spring-sso/06-deploy-to-openshift.md

 You should see output in the console similar to `replication controller "rhoar-training-sso" successfully rolled out`.
 Then you can either go to the OpenShift web console and click on the route or click [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/fruits).
 You should see the same page as before only this time it's coming from the application hosted on OpenShift!

-Click on the `Secured Resource` link and you should be directed to keycloak for login.
-Enter `user1` as the username and `password` as the password and you should be directed to the secured view of the application.
+Now click on the `click here` link under `Secured Resource` and you should now be directed to `Keycloak` for login.
+Remember this page was not loading before when we had still not setup Keycloak.
+Enter `user1` as the username and `password` as the password and you should now be authenticated to the `secured` view of the application.
+Enter any other username and password and authentication with Keycloak will fail.
 Clicking the `logout` link will bring you back to the unsecured view of the application.

 ## Congratulations

-You have now learned how to deploy a Spring Boot MVC application to OpenShift Container Platform.
+You have now learned how to deploy a Spring Boot MVC application to OpenShift Container Platform and have it authenticate via Keycloak

 Click Summary for more details and suggested next steps.